leonlin97/E-Commerce-Logistics/README.md

 The **`freight_ratio`** defined as `freight_cost/volumn_weight`, meaning the higher the ratio, the more products we shipped under the same cost.

+Freight_ratio performed better during first quarter in 2017, while it was trending down since then until recently.
+Maintaing the Freight_ratio above `3` can ensure the efficiency, and my suggestion is:
+- Working with logistics team to realize the cost of each transportation type (railway, bus, and air...)
+- Negotiate with carrier to prevent fluncuate freight cost, and possibly getting better deal with long-term business relationship
+- Consolidate more orders into one shipment to optimize shipping efficiency.

 ```
 CREATE VIEW freight_ratio AS
 SELECT